What to do in your allotment in February

 - Early broad beans can also be sown under cover.
 ‘Aquadulce Claudia’ remains my timeless favourite.

-- There are a number of other long season crops that can be sown in February in a heated propagator or on a warm south-facing windowsill.
-These include aubergines, tomatoes, sweet peppers and chillies.
+- A number of other seeds for long season crops can be sown in February in a heated propagator or on a warm south-facing windowsill.
+These include aubergine seeds, tomatoes, sweet peppers and chilli seeds.

 - Tomatoes are one of my ‘must have’ foods and I’ve tried dozens of varieties over the years.
 Although not new, ‘F1 Shirley’ takes some beating for reliability and flavour.
 For cherry tomatoes, ‘Gardener’s Delight’ is still my favourite.